 The Art Deco is a period that match my tastes very much!
 I love pretty everything coming out of that historical period between 1920s and 1930s.

 I have already talked about Art Deco in general in my previous post where I had explained about how this style strongly influenced the art, fashion, interior e industrial design, architecture and visual arts ((movies, paintings, graphic arts) during the so called Jazz Age.
 Since the the Art Deco style made its mark in all those domains I am going to cover this subject again in my future posts, but today I would like to concentrate on the influence of this eclectic style in New York buildings, where the Art Deco style developed in 1930s.

-During my trip in the United States (which was one than one month ago) I could admire with my own eyes the majesty of some buildings built in the period in which the Art Deco style flourished.
+During my trip in the United States in 2016 I could admire with my own eyes the majesty of some buildings built in the period in which the Art Deco style flourished.
 Honestly, I am not keen on recognising the different architectural style but the Art Deco is a truly unique and distinctive one!

 These New York buildings are characterised by the new shapes such as: spheres, polygons, rectangles etc…, symmetrical patterns and sunburst motifs.
 New shapes combined with materials like stainless steel (of which several buildings were made of), aluminium, chrome and limestone.
 The quintessential expression of modernity.

 Art Deco style lines are eye-catching and mesmerising projecting you in a future that only those who lived in the past could imagine.
 “Wow,The future was then!”
 I tell myself whenever I admire these amazing decorations.
 Its eclectic style combines traditional craft with motifs Machine Age imagery and materials.
 The colours are rich.
 Bold geometric shapes and lavish ornamentation kidnaps me at first glance!